2016moreno/Ruby-Class/todo/README.md

 https://pure-ridge-95976.herokuapp.com/

-- Able to configure tasks with delete, create, and mark as completed and incomplete
+- Able to configure tasks with delete, create, and mark as complete/incomplete